 - Seat-belt injuries

 According to physicists, “rear-ending a stationary car while traveling at 30 miles per hour is equivalent . . . to crashing into a wall at 15 miles per hour.”
 The majority of the force is absorbed by the stationary vehicle.
 So, if the stationary vehicle is smaller or less rigid than the moving vehicle, it could be subject to devastating damage.
 Certain types of cars with smaller rear-crumple zones, such as minivans, have a higher risk of being involved in fatal car collisions.
-For the infamous Ford Pinto, a rear-end collision could result in deadly fuel-fed fires.
+A rear-end collision could result in deadly fuel-fed fires for the infamous Ford Pinto.

-To avoid being involved in a rear-end collision, it is always important to remain focused on the road ahead while driving.
-This is especially true for new and inexperienced drivers, who are more likely to be distracted drivers.
+Focusing on the road ahead while driving is always important to avoid being involved in a rear-end collision.
+This is especially true for new and inexperienced drivers, who are more likely to be distracted.

 Contact a Car Accident Lawyer in New York